kuzum09/ConvoAnalytics/README.md

   Get insights into the most frequently used emojis.

 - **Custom Theming**:
-  The app has a vibrant lavender and white theme, with a custom-styled heading for an aesthetic user interface.
+  The app has a vibrant blue and white theme, with a custom-styled heading for an aesthetic user interface.

 ## Installation